torvista/Zen_Cart-Image_Checker/README.md

 # Image-Checker
 Image Checker: Zen Cart Admin tool

-Originally forked from Missing Images but I decided to revise it completely and also (future) integrate other imge checking plugins.
+Originally forked from Missing Images but I decided to revise it completely and also (future) integrate other image checking plugins.
 Very much a work in progress but wont destroy anything!

 //////////////////////////////